Traditional oat groats... EASIEST EVER no cook technique!

 approx. 2 cups boiling water

-Rinse the oat groats and add them to a food flask (or similar container that will retain heat for a few hours).
-Add boiling water and briefly stir through the oats.
-Twist the lid on the food flask and let sit overnight (or min 4 hours).
+Rinse the oat groats to remove any dust or husk and add them to a food flask (or similar container that will retain heat for a few hours).
+Add boiling water to the top and briefly stir through the oats.
+Twist the lid on the food flask and let sit overnight (or a minimum of 4 hours).
 In the morning they should be fluffy and ready to serve warm or cold.

-To serve, I simply spooned a portion of the porridge into a saucepan (drain off the soaking water) and warmed it on the stove for a couple of minutes with the non-dairy milk plus a little vanilla or cinnamon.
+To serve, drain the oats* and either serve cold with non-dairy milk to your desired texture or warm on the stove or in a microwave for a couple of minutes with non-dairy milk plus a little vanilla or cinnamon.
 You can add a touch of sweetener if you like, then pile into a bowl with toppings of choice.

 Mix-in and topping ideas: cinnamon, vanilla, cocoa, sugar-free jam or nut butter, hemp seeds, protein powder, chopped nuts, flax, fruit, chia jam...
 I often add baobab powder or maca root for an extra boost in the morning!

 Sooooo good and sooooo easy!